-Tufts in Talloires is an intensive, condensed, six-week summer-semester program open to undergraduate students at Tufts and other universities that offers students the opportunity to take two credit-bearing courses taught by Tufts esteemed faculty.
-Tufts in Talloires courses vary from year to year but are all existing Tufts courses that fill undergraduate requirements.
-Each year’s slate of courses represent disciplines in engineering, humanities, social sciences, natural sciences, and fine arts.
-Courses are designed to take advantage of Talloires' ideal location in the center of Europe, as well as its inspirational Alpine setting.
-Class excursions and visits to relevant sites enhance academic coursework and provide students additional opportunities to interact with their professors.
-French is not required as most of the courses are taught in English.
-Tufts in Talloires program includes extracurricular activities such as weekly hikes into the local mountains.
-These activities build a strong Tufts community in Talloires and provide students additional opportunities to explore the unique Haute-Savoie region of France.
-Host family accommodations provide students a first-hand experience of French culture.
+Tufts in Talloires is an intensive, six-week summer-semester program open to undergraduate students at Tufts and other universities that offers students the opportunity to take two credit-bearing courses taught by Tufts faculty.
+Tufts in Talloires courses vary from year to year, but are all existing Tufts courses that fulfill undergraduate requirements.
+Each year’s courses represent disciplines in engineering, humanities, social sciences, natural sciences, and fine arts.
+Courses are designed to take advantage of the program’s ideal location in the center of Europe, as well as its inspirational Alpine setting.
+Class excursions and visits to relevant sites enhance academic coursework and provide students with additional opportunities to interact with their professors.
+French is not required, as most of the courses are taught in English.
+The Tufts in Talloires program includes extracurricular activities, such as weekly hikes into the local mountains.
+These activities build a strong Tufts community in Talloires and allow students to explore the unique Haute-Savoie region of France.
+Host family accommodations offer students a firsthand experience of French culture.

 Tufts in Talloires courses are condensed and intensified versions of regular Tufts courses.
 Students should expect to do the same amount of work as they would for a Tufts course in Medford.
 Courses will include papers, readings, exams and grades.
 The Tufts in Talloires Program does not allow incompletes or withdrawals from courses.
 Tufts in Talloires grades are added to each student’s Tufts transcript.

 Before You Apply